 "It's getting easier to live here.
 Even without documents, I can attend a language course."
-SUNIL "The city wants to help immigrants.
+YASMINE "The city wants to help immigrants.
 But I am worried when local people complain the mayor spends too much money on foreigners."
 EU PUBLIC "Migrants should get help to learn the language and find a job.
 But what if a lot of money is spent and they're still on benefits?" →16 Migrants in your city Your city already has many foreign-born people, and more are coming.
 Migrants often settle in the same neighbourhoods.
 In some of these, there are reports of poverty and rising criminality, and tensions with locals are growing.
-Yulia is living in one such neighbourhood.
-She still has no papers.
+Femi is living in one such neighbourhood.
+He still has no papers.
 Ahmed got social housing in the same area.
-Sunil found a job in a local start-up company and rents a small flat nearby.
+Yasmine is now working as a nurse and rents a small flat nearby.
 15A What is your priority?